darkem156/test-microservices/README.md

     ~~~
     $ docker-compose up
     ~~~
-    This will create the following container:
+    This will create the following containers:
     - user-service
     - frontend-service (On port 3002)
     - rabbit-test (On port 5672)